darkeclipz/shaders/snippets/basic_raymarcher.md

 ## map

 The function `map` combines all the signed distance fields (SDF's) and determines the object id.
+Multiple distance fields, such as for primitive shapes (or fractals), can be combined with `min(sdf1, sdf2)`.
+In essence, the scene is put together in this functions.

 ```glsl
 vec2 map( in vec3 pos )